 Neal Peirce Foundation Journalism Travel Grants

-The Neal Peirce Foundation is offering three travel grants of up to $1,500 each in 2021, and a larger number of grants in 2022 and beyond.
+The Neal Peirce Foundation is offering seven travel grants of up to $1,500 each in 2022, and a larger number of grants in 2023 and beyond.
 Grants are intended to support journalists in covering undertold stories about ways to make cities and their metro regions work better for all their people.
 Grants will cover travel expenses necessary for on-the-ground reporting.
 Full-time freelancers as well as journalists currently employed by a news organization are eligible to apply.
 The grants are for journalists to travel to cities within the U.S. to produce one or more stories for publication.

 One World Media Awards

-Established in 1988, these Awards honor the best media coverage of the developing world, reflecting the social, political and cultural life of people around the globe.
+Established in 1988, these Awards honor the best media coverage of the global south — stories that break through stereotypes, change the narrative and connect people across cultures.
 The Awards highlight the unique role of journalists and filmmakers in bridging the divide between cultures worldwide and raising awareness of underreported issues and stories.
-Multiple categories, including one for Environmental Reporting.
+Multiple categories, including one for Environmental Impact.
 Entry fees apply.

 Online News Association's Online Journalism Awards

 This annual awards competition honors excellence in digital journalism around the world.
-Dozens of categories, including five awards with $40,000 in cash prizes: general excellence, engaged journalism, immersive storytelling, public service and climate change reporting.
+In 2022, there are 24 categories including six awards with $57,000 in cash prizes: general excellence, community-centered journalism, investigative data journalism, public service, truth in science and climate change reporting.

 Osborn Elliott Prize for Excellence in Journalism on Asia

 The annual "Oz Prize" honors the late Osborn Elliott, a legendary journalist and longtime Newsweek editor.
-The $10,000 prize is awarded to a writer or team of writers who has produced the best example of journalism about Asia during the calendar year.
+The $10,000 prize is awarded to a reporter or team of reporters who has produced the best example of journalism about Asia during the calendar year.
 Evaluation criteria include impact of the work, its originality, creativity, depth of research and educational value in informing the public about Asia.

 Outdoor Writers Association of America Writing Contests and Awards